espressif/esp-idf/examples/wifi/simple_sniffer/README.md

 - Check `Store command history in flash` if you want to save command history into flash (recommend).
 - Select where to save the pcap file in `Select destination to store pcap file` menu item.
   - `SD Card` means saving packets (pcap format) into the SD card you plug in.
+The default SD card work mode is set to SDMMC for target ESP32 and ESP32S3, but SPI is the only choice for other targets.
   - `JTAG (App Trace)` means sending packets (pcap format) to host via JTAG interface.
-This feature depends on [app trace component](https://docs.espressif.com/projects/esp-idf/en/latest/api-guides/app_trace.html).
+This feature depends on [app trace component](https://docs.espressif.com/projects/esp-idf/en/latest/api-guides/app_trace.html), Component config -> Application Lelvel Tracing -> Data Destination -> Trace memory should be enabled to choose `JTAG (App Trace)` as destination.
 - Set the mount point in your filesystem in `SD card mount point in the filesystem` menu item.
 This configuration only takes effect when you choose to save packets into SD card.
 - Set max name length of pcap file in `Max name length of pcap file` menu item.
 - Set the length of sniffer work queue in `Length of sniffer work queue` menu item.